montysecurity/linper/README.md

 - README.md - or not
 - TODO.md - planned fixes & enhancements
 - linper.sh - execute me
-- gtfobins/ - directory containing (possibly modified) snippets of code from [gtfobins](https://gtfobins.github.io/) as I am working on integrating them into the overall script
 - powershell/ - placeholder for the eventual winper

 ## features